cgs-earth/OregonWaterDataPortal-ETL/README.md

-Integration for ingesting data from Oregon APIs and exposing it as sensorthings data
+# Oregon Water Data Portal ETL

+The Oregon Water Data portal crawls or ingests data from multiple different Oregon sources and exposes them via a Sensorthings and OGC API Features endpoint.

 # How to use